DP-colorings of uniform hypergraphs and splittings of Boolean hypercube into faces: Abstract

 \section{Abstract}

-We develop a connection between DP-colorings of $k$-uniform hypergraphs of order $n$ and coverings of $n$-dimensional hypercube by pairs of antipodal $(n-k)$-dimensional faces.
-Bernshteyn and Kostochka established that the minimum number of edges in a non-2-DP-colorable $k$-uniform hypergraph is $2^{k-1}$.
-In this paper, we use the fact that this bound is attained if and only if there exists a splitting of the $n$-dimensional Boolean hypercube into $2^{k-1}$ pairs of antipodal $(n-k)$-dimensional faces.
-We present examples of such antipodal splitting for $k=5$.
-Moreover, based on the examples for $k=3,5$ we give a construction of such splittings for $k=3^t5^p$.
-We prove that there exist two non-2-DP-colorable $5$-uniform hypergraph with $16$ edges.
+We develop a connection between DP-colorings of $k$-uniform hypergraphs of order $n$ and coverings of $n$-dimensional Boolean hypercube by pairs of antipodal $(n-k)$-dimensional faces.
+Bernshteyn and Kostochka established that the lower bound on edges in a non-2-DP-colorable $k$-uniform hypergraph is equal to $2^{k-1}$ for odd $k$ and $2^{k-1}+1$ for even $k$.
+They proved that these bounds are tight for $k=3,4$.
+In this paper, we prove that the bound is achieved for all odd $k\geq 3$.